-The MTAP gene encodes an enzyme that plays a major role in the metabolism of polyamines, compounds important in the proliferation and development of mammalian cells (14-18); there is considerable evidence that MTAP also functions as a tumor suppressor (19, 20).
-Deletions of MTAP frequently occur in conjunction with deletion of cyclin-dependent kinase inhibitor 2A (CDKN2A), a gene that encodes, via alternative processing, the tumor suppressor proteins p16^{ink4A} and p14^{ARF}, important in the regulation of p53 and Rb pathways (21).
-Consistent with their regulatory functions, MTAP and CDKN2A genes/ proteins are frequently found to be codeleted in a wide range of cancers, including breast, endometrial, nonsmall cell lung and pancreatic cancers, gliomas, mesotheliomas, osteosarcomas, soft tissue sarcomas, and T-cell acute leukemias at frequencies ranging from 10% to 75% (reviewed in ref.
-13).
-In mantle cell lymphomas, mesotheliomas, and gastrointestinal stromal cancers the MTAP-CDKN2A deletion is correlated with poor patient survival (14, 16, 22).
+The MTAP gene encodes an enzyme that plays a major role in the metabolism of polyamines, compounds important in the proliferation and development of mammalian cells (14-18); there is considerable evidence that MTAP also functions as a tumour suppressor (19, 20).
+Deletions of MTAP frequently occur in conjunction with deletion of CDKN2A, a gene that encodes, via alternative processing, the tumour suppressor proteins $p16^{ink4A}$ and $p14^{ARF}$, important in the regulation of p53 and Rb pathways (21).
+Consistent with their regulatory functions, MTAP and CDKN2A genes/proteins are frequently found to be co-deleted in a wide range of cancers, including breast, endometrial, non-small cell lung and pancreatic cancers, gliomas, mesotheliomas, osteosarcomas, soft tissue sarcomas and T cell acute leukemias at frequencies ranging from 10%-75% (reviewed in (13)).
+In mantle cell lymphomas, mesotheliomas and gastrointestinal stromal cancers the MTAP-CDKN2A deletion is correlated with poor patient survival (14, 16, 22).
 The MTAP gene can also be silenced epigenetically, by promoter methylation, in malignant melanoma (23).

-Over the past 30 years, several strategies to treat MTAPdeficient tumors have been suggested (13).
-Because in vitro evidence showed that MTAP-deficient tumors have increased sensitivity to inhibitors of de novo purine biosynthesis, one such inhibitor-L-alanosine-was tested in a broad clinical trial.
+Over the past 30 years, several strategies to treat MTAP-deficient tumours have been suggested (13).
+Because in vitro evidence showed that MTAP-deficient tumours have increased sensitivity to inhibitors of de novo purine biosynthesis, one such inhibitor - L-alanosine - was tested in a broad clinical trial.
 This trial failed to show any objective response (13, 24).
-In a more recent proposal, 5'-deoxy-5'methylthioadenosine (MTA), the natural substrate of the enzyme MTAP, is administered with an antimetaboliteeither an adenine analogue, such as 2,6-diaminopurine, or a pyrimidine analogue, such as the clinically approved drug 5-fluorouracil, or, as used in the present study, another clinically approved drug, the guanine analogue 6-thioguanine (6-TG; ref.
-15).
-These analogues are phosphoribosylated in cells to toxic nucleotides with 5-phosphoribosyl-1-pyrophosphate (PRPP) as the donor of the phosphoribosyl group.
+In a more recent proposal, MTA, the natural substrate of the enzyme MTAP, is administered with an antimetabolite - either an adenine analog, such as 2,6-diaminopurine, or a pyrimidine analog, such as the clinically approved drug 5-fluorouracil, or, as used in the present study, another clinically approved drug, the guanine analog 6-thioguanine (6-TG) (15).
+These analogs are phosphoribosylated in cells to toxic nucleotides with 5-phosphoribosyl-1-pyrophosphate (PRPP) as the donor of the phosphoribosyl group.
 In normal, MTAP-containing cells, MTA is cleaved by MTAP to 5-methylthioribose-1-phosphate (which is further metabolized to methionine) and to adenine.
-The MTA-derived adenine is phosphoribosylated by adenine phosphoribosyltransferase (APRT) to form AMP, consuming PRPP, and hence, competitively inhibiting phosphoribosylation of 6-TG to a toxic nucleotide, thus protecting the normal cells.
-In MTAP-deficient tumor cells, adenine cannot be generated from the supplied MTA and the activation of 6-TG to its toxic nucleotide is not inhibited, resulting in toxicity to the tumor cells
+The MTA-derived adenine is phosphoribosylated by APRT to form AMP, consuming PRPP and hence competitively inhibiting phosphoribosylation of 6-TG to a toxic nucleotide, thus protecting the normal cells.
+In MTAP-deficient tumour cells, adenine cannot be generated from the supplied MTA and the activation of 6-TG to its toxic nucleotide is not inhibited, resulting in toxicity to the tumour cells.